alabut/alabut.github.io/writing/myprinciples.md

 "Decades of research have consistently shown that brainstorming groups think of far fewer ideas than the same number of people who work alone and later pool their ideas."
  - Groupthink: The brainstorming myth, New Yorker, Jan 30, 2012

-So collaboration is great and all -don't be an asshole because your performance doesn't count if you don't play well with others - but designers aren't hired just to make sure everyone gets along no matter how bad the end result.
-You're there to make great products.
+So collaboration is great and all - don't be an asshole because your performance doesn't count if you don't play well with others  -  but designers aren't hired just to make sure everyone gets along no matter how bad the end result.
+You're there to make great products and that requires your absolute best thinking.

 That means you need to be comfortable with thinking on your own, initiating an opinionated product direction, and speaking up with candor.